D-a-rshanSolanki/COVID-19-Dashboard-using-Tableau/README.md

 2. **Load the datasets**:
 Use your preferred data analysis tools (such as Python with pandas, R, Excel, etc.) to load and analyze the data.

-Example using Python with pandas: import pandas as pd

 ## Load COVID-19 cases data
 covid_cases = pd.read_csv('covid_19_india.csv')